svenwiltink/braindump/article/http-monkey/README.md

 So Go can be monkey patched.
 Let's throw some patches at net/http and call it a day.
 There is no way to change the types of the header field.
-It is defined as `type Header map[string][]string` so we'll have to make that work. <insert github username (doad)> came up with the idea of using a single entry in the header map to store the other headers as well.
+It is defined as `type Header map[string][]string` so we'll have to make that work.
+[Doad](https://github.com/zacharyburkett) came up with the idea of using a single entry in the header map to store the other headers as well.
 If the 'single' header had newlines in them they would be properly sent as multiple headers.
 This normally won't work as newlines are not